cribbles/bluesky_ex/README.md

 This is an Elixir client for the [Bluesky](https://blueskyweb.xyz/) / [AT protocol](https://atproto.com/).

-Right now it's in a pretty barebones proof-of-concept state, but as of writing there are no other Elixir clients so it's the only game in town.
+Right now it's in a pretty barebones proof-of-concept state.
 Contributions to make it more full-featured are more than welcome :)

 ## Installation